A Counterexample to the L\'evy Flight Foraging Hypothesis in the Narrow Capture Framework: Introduction

-In contrast to these existing works, we present an alternative means of quantifying efficiency via measuring the expected search time of a small target in a finite domain and provide an example in two-dimensions for which the Brownian search strategy is more efficient than strategies based a L\'evy flight of any tail index $\alpha$.
-In fact, we demonstrate that in our setting, a certain power-law dependence of the search time on $\alpha$ that worsens the farther $\alpha$ deviates from its Brownian limit.
-The framework we employ for this comparison is consistent with that of first passage time problems (e.g., \cite{redner2001guide, benichou2015mean,benichou2014first,tejedor2009global}) in a geometry motivated by the narrow capture problem used to model biological and ecological processes (e.g., \cite{schuss2007narrow, holcman2015stochastic, holcman2014narrow, singer2006narrow, bressloff2021asymptotic, pillay2010asymptotic, kurella2015asymptotic, delgado2015conditional}).
+In contrast to these existing works, we present an alternative means of quantifying efficiency via measuring the expected search time of a small, stationary target in a finite domain and provide an example in two-dimensions for which the Brownian search strategy is more efficient than strategies based a L\'evy flight of any tail index $\alpha$.
+In fact, we demonstrate that in our setting, a certain power-law dependence of the expected search time on $\alpha$ that worsens the farther $\alpha$ deviates from its Brownian limit.